Textualize/textual/docs/how-to/package-an-application.md

 ```

 to the correct section of `pyproject.toml`.
-In the case of our calculator example, the command we want is `calculator` and the entry point is the `run` function in `calculator.py` which is in `textual_calculator`;
+In the case of our calculator example, the command we want is `calculator` and the entry point is the `run` function in the module `calculator.py` which is in the package `textual_calculator`;
 we specify this with `textual_calculator.calculator:run`.

 === "pyproject.toml (Hatch)"